-1 Legislative framework
+Legislative framework

 Summarise the legislative framework for the protection of personally identifiable information (PII).
 Does your jurisdiction have a dedicated data protection law?
-Have any international instruments on privacy or data protection been adopted in your jurisdiction?
+Is the data protection law in your jurisdiction based on any international instruments on privacy or data protection?

-The Act on the Protection of Personal Information of 2003 (APPI) sits at the centre of Japan's regime for the protection of PII.
+The Act on the Protection of Personal Information of 2003 (the APPI) sits at the centre of Japan's regime for the protection of PII.
 Serving as a comprehensive, cross-sectoral framework, the APPI regulates private businesses using databases of PII and is generally considered to embody the eight basic principles under the OECD Guidelines on the Protection of Privacy and Transborder Flows of Personal Data.
 Use of PII by the public sector is regulated by separate statutes or local ordinances providing for rules for protection of PII held by governmental authorities.

 In September 2015, the first-ever significant amendment to the APPI (the Amendment) since its introduction was promulgated.
 The Amendment aims to eliminate the ambiguity of the current regulatory framework and facilitate the proper use of personal data by businesses while strengthening the protection of privacy.
 It also aims to address global data transfers and harmonise Japan's data protection regime with that of other major jurisdictions.
+The Amendment was fully implemented on 30 May 2017.